The Manfred Mann Album

 The Manfred Mann Album is the debut American studio album by Manfred Mann, released in September 1964 on Ascot Records.
 It contains the hit single "Do Wah Diddy Diddy", as well as covers of well-known R&B hits such as "Smokestack Lightning" by Howlin' Wolf, "I'm Your Hoochie Coochie Man" by Muddy Waters, and "Down the Road Apiece" by Will Bradley.
-Modern reviews of the album are generally positive and consider The Manfred Mann Album an important piece during the heydey of the British Invasion.
+Modern reviews of the album are generally positive and consider The Manfred Mann Album an important piece during the heyday of the British Invasion.

 Background

 The twelve tracks on the record include the group's hit single "Do Wah Diddy Diddy", which reached No. 1 on the Billboard Hot 100 chart, while the rest reflect on their love of R&B, including cover versions of Howlin' Wolf's "Smokestack Lightning", Muddy Waters' "Got My Mojo Working", and Bo Diddley's "Bring It to Jerome".
 The album includes the Cannonball Adderley song "Sack O' Woe".

 Eleven of the twelve tracks were taken from Manfred Mann's debut British release, The Five Faces of Manfred Mann.